• Course Detail

 • Fees & Location

-Tuition for Psychedelic-Assisted Psychotherapy: Promises and Perils is listed below.
+Tuition for Psychedelic-Assisted Psychotherapy: Navigating Complexity in Community is listed below.
 You may register through our secure online environment and will receive an email confirmation upon receipt of your payment.
 Prices include CME credit, electronic syllabus and access to recordings for 30 days after the course.

-Prices include CME credit and an electronic syllabus refreshments at breaks.
+Prices include CME credit, an electronic syllabus, and for in-person attendees, refreshments at breaks, and food.

 At the end of the registration process, a $10 non-refundable processing fee will be added to your registration.
 Refunds, less an administrative fee of $75, will be issued for all cancellations received at least two weeks prior to the start of the course.
 Refund requests must be made in our secure online system or by email.
 “No shows” are subject to the full course fee.